Bus Schedules and Maps

 RTA Trip Planner

-The RTA Trip Planner allows travelers to plan trips in the Chicago region using public transit (CTA, Metra, and Pace buses and
+Plan your trips in the Chicago region using public transit (CTA,

 Pace also provides video descriptions of many of its routes.
 If you go to Pace's